kernelkit/infix/doc/scripting.md

 ```
 See [Factory Reset](#factory-reset) for another (simpler) alternative.

-If you only wish to copy factory config to running config the
+If it is only wished to copy factory config to running config the
 following RPC is available

 ```